Your band sounds tight, and you’re ready to start gaining exposure and working gigs. But, have you set up your website and written your bio yet?

 - Media quotes or testimonials (If you have them)

-- Current information
+- Current information (like shows and album releases)

 Your bio page and EPK are living, breathing documents that tell the world who you are and what you’re doing.
 Always keep them current with the latest information, such as any new projects, music releases, collaborations, or upcoming gigs.